Electric Embers: Handcrafted hosting, powering the fires of change

 Roles and privileges

-There are four different types of privileged users (the first two controlled from Manage Group -> Change Settings -> General):
+There are four different types of privileged users (the first two controlled from Manage Group -> Users, then Owners or Moderators):

 All Groups